bjoern-janson/computational-phase-boundary/theory.md

 D_R
 $$

-measures the distance between human/system abstractions and the structure required to manipulate the target configuration.
+measures the distance between system abstractions and the structure required to manipulate the target configuration.

 Examples: